Yemen Fast Facts

 March 22, 2015 - Houthi rebels seize the international airport in Taiz.

-March 26, 2015 - Warplanes from Saudi Arabia, UAE, Kuwait, Bahrain, Qatar and other allies strike rebels in Yemen.
-All of these countries are predominantly Sunni Muslim, whereas the Houthi rebels are Shite Muslim.
+March 26, 2015 - Warplanes from Saudi Arabia, UAE, Kuwait, Bahrain, Qatar and other countries strike Houthi rebel targets.

-December 6, 2015 - The governor of the city of Aden, along with six bodyguards, is killed in a car bombing.
-ISIS claims responsibility for the attack.
+December 6, 2015 - The governor of the city of Aden and six bodyguards are killed in a car bombing.
+ISIS claims responsibility.

-December 19, 2015 - At least 100 people are killed as violence erupts in the Harath district of Hajjah, a strategic border near Saudi Arabia.
-The Houthi-run defense ministry claims the Saudis have conducted at least 1,300 airstrikes in the area in the last two days.
+December 18-19, 2015 - At least 100 people are killed as violence erupts in the Harath district of Hajjah, a strategic border near Saudi Arabia.

+November 28, 2016 - The Iranian-backed Houthi movement forms a new government in the capital.
+Abdul Aziz Habtoor, who defected from Hadi's government and joined the Houthi coalition in 2015, is its leader, according to the movement's news agency Saba.

+December 18, 2016 - A suicide bomber strikes as soldiers line up to receive their salaries at the Al Solban military base in the southern city of Aden.
+The strike kills at least 52 soldiers and injures 34 others, two Yemeni senior security officials tell CNN.
+ISIS claims responsibility.